Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 ### Dueling Deep-Q Learning

-\cite{dueling-deep-q} presented an additional improvement to the Deep-Q architecture, the Dueling Deep-Q Network, which replaces the densely connected network with a new model that separates the data int two separate densely connected networks, one that estimates a scalar state value $V(s, \theta)$, and another that estimates action advantage values $A(s, a, \theta)$.
+\cite{dueling-deep-q} presented an additional improvement to the \ac{DQN}, the Dueling Deep-Q Network, which replaces the densely connected network with a new model that separates the data into two distinct networks, one that estimates a scalar state value $V(s, \theta)$, and another that estimates action advantage values $A(s, a, \theta)$.
 It combines these independent streams into the $Q$ value $Q(s, a, \theta)$ using the computational layer described in Eqn. \ref{eqn:dueling-deep-q}.
-Fig.
+Fig. \ref{fig:dueling-dqn}
-\ref{fig:dueling-dqn} provides a graphical representation of this new architecture. \cite{dueling-deep-q} showed that the Dueling Deep-Q Network performs better than the standard Deep-Q Architecture when the action space was large.
+provides a graphical representation of this architecture.
+\cite{dueling-deep-q} showed that the Dueling Deep-Q Network performs better than the standard Deep-Q Architecture when the action space was large.

 \begin{equation}
 Q(s, a, \theta) = V(s, \theta) +